tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Putrid Deeps

+Heavy Armor

+This air-tight sealed armor was created for dwarven expeditions to reclaim the poisoned halls of the Underhome.
+The wearer gains resist poison 18+ and resist acid 18+; however, the wearer becomes dazed (–4 to attack) until the end of their next turn in any round in which they are targeted by an acid or poison attack.
+In addition, the wearer of the armor may cast light at will.

+**Quirk:** Unnaturally drawn to terrible or terrifying smells.

+---

 #### Red Lightning

 When a demon or devil hits you with a melee attack, it takes lightning damage equal to 1d6 times your level.